Drake & Josh Go Hollywood: Plot

-Back when Drake and Josh were at the San Diego airport, Josh had watched the news about some crooks who stole a monetary printing press from the U.S. Treasury Department three days before.
-Josh figures out that the group of criminals who kidnapped them, led by Milo McCreary, stole the printing press to forge counterfeit money.
-After making $500 million, the offenders plan to drown Drake and Josh and then escape to Brazil.
+Back when Drake and Josh were at the San Diego airport, Josh had watched the news about some criminals who stole a monetary printing press from the U.S. Treasury Department three days before.
+Josh figures out that the group of assailants who abducted them, led by Milo McCreary, stole the printing press to forge counterfeit money.
+After making $500 million, the assailants plan to drown Drake and Josh and then escape to Brazil.

 Meanwhile, Megan becomes concerned about her brothers' whereabouts when she finds Brice's wallet in her hotel room containing the address to the warehouse.
 The following morning, she has her limo driver take her to the warehouse, where she finds Drake and Josh tied up.
 She tries to alert the Los Angeles Police Department, but the phone connection goes out.
 Therefore, she sneaks into the warehouse and turns on two large fans, which blow around all the money.
-In the ensuing chaos, Drake and Josh finally break free and battle the crooks until the police come and arrest the crooks for counterfeiting money.
+In the ensuing chaos, Drake and Josh finally break free and battle the crooks until the police come and arrest the offenders for counterfeiting money.

 Megan uses some of the money she acquired from the warehouse to help her get to Denver, giving a portion as a tip to the limo driver.
 As a reward for capturing the crooks, the police offer Drake and Josh an escort to Sunset Studios for Drake's TRL appearance using Tony Hawk's Viper, which Hawk's manager gives them permission to use because Hawk has three more Vipers.
 Drake and Josh arrive at TRL just in time, where Drake performs his new song, "Hollywood Girl".

 After his performance, the producer tells Drake he will pull some strings to allow him to audition for Spin City Records in New York City.
 With success in Drake's hands and Josh finally having something to write about for his greatest adventure, Drake and Josh cruise around and enjoy L.A. with two girls who have become fans of Drake's music during his TRL performance.